Charlotte Derry sharing the Rules for a Playful Museum at MuseumNext Dublin

 As the e-book explores, creating a playful atmosphere, museums need to demonstrate a number of qualities.
 These may include the removal of constraints on playful interactions and behaviour; nurturing play through prompts, installations and resources that lend themselves to play; and even just a positive demeanour amongst staff.

-And why not read the full e-book on Rules for a Playful Museum for yourself.
+Read the full e-book on Rules for a Playful Museum.